Breakersites/Breakersite-Public/README.md

 ***

 ## Private Face
-The private face is a tool for members of 5104.
-It is focused on increasing productivity of memebers through a variety of systems.
+The private face is a tool for members of team 5104.
+It is focused on increasing productivity of members through a variety of systems.
 These Systems include Item, Task, Team and Event Management along with a Calendar and a place to store Manuals/Instructions.

 ![Image of Website](/Images/Private/Todo.PNG)
 ![Image of Website](/Images/Private/Teams.PNG)